CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 Creating a new package version will not inherit the trigger configuration from the source package version.
 Similarly, exporting a package version will not include the package’s trigger configuration in the {{% ctx %}} Package file.

+See the [Create a Trigger on a Package Version tutorial][] for a step-by-step guide.

 ### Running Executions

 The Running Executions tab displays a list of currently running flow executions for the selected package version.
 Each row in the list is a distinct flow execution, and identifies: the Flow Name, its Execution ID, the time the execution Started At, and the duration of that execution; the duration is updated at 10 second intervals.

 Any running flow execution may be aborted by selecting the flow and clicking the `Stop the execution` icon.
 The flow execution will be immediately stopped.

+See the [View and Abort Running Flow Executions tutorial][] for a step-by-step guide.

 ## Remarks